nodejs/node-addon-api/doc/function.md

 automatically visible from JavaScript.
 Instead it needs to be part of the add-on's module exports or be returned by one of the module's exported functions.

-In addition the `Function` class also provides methods that can be used to call functions that were created in JavaScript and passed to the native add-on.
+In addition the `Napi::Function` class also provides methods that can be used to call functions that were created in JavaScript and passed to the native add-on.

 The `Napi::Function` class inherits its behavior from the `Napi::Object` class (for more info